Dirt Bike Tie-Down Straps

 Cam-lock tie-down straps:

 Cam-lock tie-downs are easier to use than ratchet straps and have plenty of holding power.
+We've always used cam-lock tie-downs (see first image above) and haven't ever had a problem.
 Once the dirt bike is in place, simply pull each tie-down to remove most of the slack, then make sure each side is pulled to the same length so the bike isn't leaning one way or the other.
 Wrap the excess material around the taut part of the tie-down as an extra precaution against the cam coming loose when travelling on excessively bumpy roads, and to keep the ends from being shredded by the wind.
 Cam-lock tie-downs are the most widely available tie-downs and can be found at Lowe's, various hardware stores, Walmart, as well as Amazon, and are usually the least expensive of all the tie-down options.
-These Ancra cam-lock tie-downs on Amazon have been around for a long time and are the ones pictured.
+These Ancra cam-lock tie-downs on Amazon have been around for many years and are the ones pictured.

 Locking tie-down straps:

-LockStraps are cam type tie-downs with a carabiner at each end and have a built-in combination lock and a thin steel cable inside the strapping material.
+LockStraps are cam type tie-downs with a carabiner at each end, a built-in combination lock and a thin steel cable inside the strapping material.
 Nothing is 100% foolproof, but thieves are opportunists and will always select the easiest and quickest target.
-The locking carabiner is an extra step and might make the thieves move on to an easier target, so it can't hurt to have an extra layer of protection if you can't keep an eye on your bike for any extended period of time.
+The locking carabiner is an extra step and the steel cable requires small bolt cutters which might make the thieves move on to an easier target, so it can't hurt to have an extra layer of protection if you can't keep an eye on your bike for any extended period of time.
 The LockStraps locking tie-down (Amazon) might make your insurance company happy as well.
-They can also be used to secure gas cans, coolers, etc. A note when shopping - they're usually sold separately, not two to a pack so be sure to check when buying.
+They can also be used to secure gas cans, coolers, etc. A note when shopping - the LockStraps are usually sold separately, not two to a pack, so be sure to check when buying.